-Black-and-white Warblers are one of the most common warblers at Monticello Park in the spring.
+Spring: Black-and-white Warblers are one of the most common warblers at Monticello Park.
 They start to arrive in mid-April and are seen in good numbers during the last week of April through the middle of May.
 Their breeding range includes much of the eastern half of the United States, and they prefer deciduous woods near water.
 They nest in the Washington metro area, but not at Monticello.

 Where to See Them in the Park

 The Black-and-white Warbler is the only warbler species at Monticello who regularly forages by hopping along the branches and trunks of trees or on logs.
 Sometimes, Black-and-white Warblers will hop on a branch without seeming to care that people are nearby.
 They often go into the stream to drink and bathe.

 Black-and-white Warblers look like little escaped convicts as they hop along branches in their striped plumage.
 Their hind toe is longer than the hind toe of other warbler species, allowing them to move more easily when hopping on trees.
 They have thicker legs than other warbler species for the same reason.

 They have a pointed bill that curves slightly downward.
 The male has a black cheek.

 The female's cheek has a gray tinge, and she is not as heavily streaked below as the male.

 Fall: The plumage of fall adult males and females resembles their spring plumage.
 First-fall males resemble spring females, with flanks that are whitish rather than buffy.
 Fall first-year females have less streaking below than males, and they sometimes have a buffy wash below.